sedelpeuch/ronoco/ronoco-documentation/src/index.md

 The ronoco project is divide into three distinct modules, each fulfilling different and complementary roles to provide a graphical interface for designing ROS manipulation programs.

 The three modules are **ronoco-vm** a ROS package consisting of a flask API that interprets the sequence of blocks in the GUI and translates them into ROS code.
-The second is **ronoco-nodered** a
+The second is **ronoco-nodered**, an extension to the [Node-RED](https://nodered.org/) application that allows you to graphically create action sequences using behaviour trees

 The last one is **ronoco-ui** a web client allowing to use the two previous modules.
 It provides utilities for the robot (registering positions, launching a program, stopping the server etc).
-On the other hand it allows to define programs using a no-code interface like NodeRed or Scratch (WIP)
+Moreover, it allows defining programs using a no-code interface like NodeRed or Scratch (WIP)